lemonmeringuepi/lemonmeringuepi.github.io/_projects/2021-01-26-warby-parker.md

 For this project, I elected to make an interactive infographic of my data, but I'm incredibly stoked to play around with all of Prezi's data analysis and visualization tools in future projects!

 <script async src="https://e.prezicdn.net/v1/design.js"></script><div class="prezi-design-embed" data-project-id="mvfks6qpphog"></div>

+*If the infographic does not show above, try refreshing the page– or just giving it a minute to render.*